Leuchtfeuer/mautic-goto-bundle/README.md

 * Verify existing status, "nothing to update" should show up.

       cd [path-to-your-mautic]
-      sudo -u www-data php app/console doctrine:schema:update --dump-sql
+      sudo -u www-data php app/console doctrine:schema:update --force This should give you "Nothing to update".

-* Remove the existing plugin files and clear cache (the hard way!)
+* Remove the existing plugin files and clear cache

-      cd [path-to-your-mautic]
+      sudo -u www-data php app/console cache:clear
       mv plugins/MauticCitrixBundle ~/MauticCitrixBundle.old
-      rm -rf app/cache/prod/*

 ## Installation
-* Download the plugin, unpack the file, rename the directory and move it to the plugin directory of the Mautic installation... and clear cache.
+* Download the plugin, unpack the file, rename the directory and move it to the plugin directory of the Mautic installation... and clear cache (the hard way :)

       wget https://github.com/Leuchtfeuer/mautic-goto-bundle/archive/master.zip
       unzip mautic-goto-bundle-master.zip